SerenityOS/serenity/Documentation/RunningOnRaspberryPi.md

 This is for development purposes only - Serenity doesn't currently boot on Raspberry Pi!
 Use this guide if you want to set up a development environment.

-Currently only UART output is supported, no display.

 64-bit only, so you need a Raspberry Pi 3 or newer.

 ## Running in QEMU